Women have a tendency to have slight and mild vaginal odor on the vagina. It is normal for this body part to have a mild, musky smell.

 It changes with hormonal shifts during pregnancy, menopause, and the menstrual cycle.
 So a subtle smell is not a cause for concern.
 Some other odors, however, warrant a call to a doctor.
 Intensifying odor from your vagina can indicate infection or illness.
 Read on to learn how to treat yourself for a healthy vagina.
 And remember to consult with your healthcare provider if you think your vaginal scent or discharge is abnormal.

 Practice good vaginal hygiene and use water every time you use a toilet.
 Avoid using douches.

-Wash your vagina with clean water using an unscented soap 3-4 times a day and keep the vaginal area clean and dry.
+Wash your vagina with clean water using an unscented soap or unscented feminine wash 3-4 times a day and keep the vaginal area clean and dry.
 Use a gentle, fragrance-free soap on the vulva only.
 Inserting soap into the vagina can alter vaginal pH, causing infections and a foul odor.
 Various fragrance-free products can be purchased online.

 #2 Give Your Vagina Plenty of Water

 Your vagina needs water, ladies.